James Snyder

 James Snyder was born in Memphis, Tennessee and lived in many parts of the United States before settling with his family in Napa Valley.
 Among a variety of careers and occupations, he was a soldier with a tactical mobile operations unit in Germany, as well as an executive for a Fortune 500 company.
 Among others, he has published short stories in the Houghton Mifflin Black Mask anthologies, the Ginosko Literary Journal, and was a finalist in the New Letters’ Alexander Patterson Cappon Prize for Fiction.
 His literary works include the novels AMERICAN WARRIOR, DESOLATION RUN, THE BEAUTIFUL-UGLY, SOLDIER IN GERMANY, and the short story collection TALES OF THE LATE TWENTIETH CENTURY.
 His author’s website and contact are at jamessnyder.net.
 He currently lives and writes in the Texas Hill Country.

-The Blue Light Read More »
+The German Autumn Read More »

-Point Arena Read More »
+The Dutchman Read More »

 Scroll to Top